 - Medium risk: You are willing to sustain some potential for losses in return for a higher likelihood of gains.
 You are also willing to deal with moderate fluctuation in your investment’s values.

 - High risk: You are comfortable with the possibility that you could lose everything because the allure

 Investors who tend to watch the market compulsively may be less able to sustain this level of risk in their investments.

-- Intermediate risk: Between these broad categories can be varying levels of intermediate risk tolerance.
-For example, you may not have a high risk tolerance, but you may not be quite as conservative as an individual with a medium risk tolerance, putting you in between the two.
+- Intermediate risk: Between these broad categories can be varying levels of intermediate-risk tolerance.
+For example, you may not have a high-risk tolerance, but you may not be quite as conservative as an individual with medium risk tolerance, putting you in between the two.

 Assessing your personal risk tolerance is just one aspect of overall risk assessment.
 Next, you must evaluate the risk of the investments you consider putting your money into.
 In Chapter 2, we mentioned beta, which measures the volatility of a stock against the overall market.
 Assessing the beta of your potential stocks will help you figure out which are too aggressive for you and those that might fit your tolerance perfectly.

 INVESTMENT RISKS—UNDERSTANDING BETA